Skip to content

 • A compendium containing the excerpted portions of the cases and of the evidence to which the party intends to refer during the hearing or conference (for civil cases);

-• A completed Participant Information form; and,
+• A completed Participant Information form;

-• Any previous orders and endorsements.
+• Any previous orders and endorsements; and,

-Parties are encouraged to upload their accepted court filings into Case Center as soon as they receive access to the case and bundle.
-Uploading documents in advance of the 5-day deadline helps to ensure that the presiding judicial official has sufficient time to review your documents before the hearing.
+Documents must be uploaded promptly after service or as soon as practicable after the party has been invited into the Case Center case.
+Uploading documents in advance helps to ensure that the presiding judicial officer has sufficient time to review your documents before the hearing.

 Parties must ensure that all previous orders and endorsements in the case that are relevant at the hearing have been uploaded into the Orders and Endorsements sub-bundle in Case Center so they can be accessed by the judiciary at future hearings.
 Parties must also ensure that all pleadings have been uploaded into the Pleadings sub-bundle in Case Center.
-For family cases, parties must also upload Form 35.1/A affidavits into the Pleadings sub-bundle so they can be accessed at upcoming events.

 1. Prior to uploading to Case Center, counsel must ensure the prefix -ph- is at the beginning of the file name so that the file name appears as follows: -ph- JPT form.pdf